yuliangod/SGX-Screener-App/README.md

-# StonksApp spinoff from Stonks and Stonks2 repisotory, cleaned up and documented to the best of my ability with scalability in mind
+# StonksApp spinoff from Stonks and Stonks2 repository, cleaned up and documented to the best of my ability with scalability in mind

 Description: Investment analysis app to narrow down on companies to further analyse based on plots and numbers of relevant statistics